 For nearly two decades, Lawson, over in England, has been doing for comfort food what Paula Deen does for comfort food over here, the difference being that Lawson’s food will not kill us nearly as prematurely as Deen’s.
 You may initially think Lawson has more in common with Giada De Laurentiis, but really, their physical appeal — they are both gorgeous women with long, wavy hair and amazing figures — is where their similarities end.
 Lawson is very warm and personable.
 Her cookbooks create this pleasant, cozy aura around food.
 She gets why food is pleasurable; she does not make us feel bad that we look forward to food (or alcohol) so much.
 Food is a cause for celebration.
-Reading the recent news story on a study finding that being overweight isn’t actually unhealthy per se, I thought of Nigella saying, “Yes, well, I knew that all along.”
+Reading the recent news story on a study finding that being overweight or having a binge eating disorder isn’t actually unhealthy per se, I thought of Nigella saying, “Yes, well, I knew that all along.”
 Food makes us happy.
 And that’s a good thing — so long as everything we’re eating has some balance to it.
 And is not entirely deep-fried.

 Consider the start of Lawson’s recipe for champagne risotto, from 2004’s excellent Feast: